More snow slated for this evening as power crews work on

 If you think things couldn’t get much worse with the continued snowstorm-related power outages and freezing temperatures, Central Virginia’s winter weather would like you to hold its drink and watch.

-The National Weather Service is advising area residents to prepare for another one to three inches of snowfall tonight and into Friday morning as the region sees a repeat of the events that dropped up to a foot of snow on Monday and sent trees, powerlines and power poles crashing to the ground.
+The National Weather Service on Thursday advised area residents to prepare for another two to four inches of snowfall beginning around 6 p.m. and lasting into early Friday morning as nature pulls a repeat of the events that dropped up to a foot of snow on Monday and sent trees, powerlines and power poles crashing to the ground.

+That snow will be followed by Canada’s gift of frigid air settling in over the region Friday, dropping temperatures after the snowfall into the teens and plummeting to single digits by Saturday morning.

 Predictions are that the system will move much quicker through the region, limiting how much snow will fall.
 However, snowfalls could match Monday’s storm in intensity.
 There is also a chance some areas could see significantly higher amounts of snowfall, depending on how the conditions play out.